Thursday, March 29, 2018

 Leipzig, Museum der Bildenden Künste

-Jean le Tavernier and Follower, The Man of Sorrows with Instruments of the Passion
+Jean le Tavernier and Follower, The Man of Sorrows with the Instruments of the Passion

 The Hague, Koninklijk Bibliotheek